Moe Bandy

 Marion Franklin "Moe" Bandy Jr. (born February 12, 1944) is an American country music singer.
-He was most popular during the 1970s, when he had several hit songs, both alone and with his singing partner, Joe Stampley.
+He was most popular during the 1970s, when he had several hit songs, both alone and as part of a duo with Joe Stampley.

 Early life and recordings

-Marion Bandy was born in Meridian, Mississippi, United States, also the hometown of the country singer Jimmie Rodgers.
+Marion Bandy was born in Meridian, Mississippi, United States, also the hometown of country singer Jimmie Rodgers.
 He later stated: "My grandfather worked on the railroads with Jimmie Rodgers.
 He was the boss of the railway yard in Meridian and Jimmie Rodgers worked for him.
 He said that he played his guitar all the time between work."

 He was nicknamed Moe by his father when he was a child.
 The Bandy family moved to San Antonio, Texas, when Moe was six.
 His mother played piano and sang.
 Bandy was taught to play the guitar by his father who had a country band called the Mission City Playboys, but made little use of the ability until he was in his teens.
 His father's wish that Moe also play the fiddle never materialized.

-He made some appearances with the Mission City Playboys but during his high school years he showed little interest in music and a great deal of interest in rodeos.
-He tried bronco-busting and bull riding and by the time he was 16, both he and his brother Mike were competing in rodeos all over Texas.
+He made some appearances with the Mission City Playboys, but during his high-school years, he showed a great deal more interest in rodeos than in music.
+He tried bronc riding and bull riding, and by the time he was 16, both his brother Mike and he were competing in rodeos all over Texas.